judasgutenberg/networked_spellingbee/README.md

 # networked_spellingbee
-This allows you to play the day's New York Times Spelling Bee without a New York Times account.
+This open source Spelling Bee allows you to play the day's New York Times Spelling Bee without a New York Times account.
 How is this possible?
 All the information to play the game is on the "demo" page that NYT serves to people without accounts.
 I take that data and spin up a game!

 This version allows you to log in and continue play on a different machine.
 Other network features coming soon!